jhpyle/docassemble/_docs/functions.md

 much into your interview answers.
 Defining [`__all__`] in every module you write will protect against this.

+Using a module is a good way to avoid pickling errors.
+Objects that cannot be pickled can live in the namespace of the module (in which case you should make sure you have an [`__all__`] variable and make sure it does not include the names of those objects).
+Objects that cannot be pickled can also live in the namespace of a function.
+You can call those functions from Python code in your [YAML], but if so, make sure that you do not save the result of the function call in a variable in your interview answers, or else you will encounter a pickling problem.
+Also note that if you define a class in your module file and you want to keep instances of that class in your interview answers, all of the attributes of the object instance need to be pickleable.
+For example, you should not define a database connection object as an attribute of an object, because in order to save the object instance to the SQL database, **docassemble** would have to pickle the database connection object, which is not possible.

 ## <a name="jinja2"></a>A caveat regarding functions called from docx templates

 If you write your own functions and they are called from markup inside